root-foundation/root/README.md

 In effect, tokens will eat the world.
 Such a tokenized system will help us unite society and democratize opportunity.

-But, this new economic system alone will not enable us to _fully_ realize our mission to unite humanity and unlock its potential.
+But, this new economic system alone will not enable us to _fully_ realize our mission to unite humanity and unlock our collective potential.
 Our economic system is a part of a much larger system that we must shape.
 To understand this larger system, we must start with a more fundamental worldview.

 # ACT II — Convergence